Are you disrespecting yourself?

 “How people treat other people is a direct reflection how they feel about themselves” – Paulo Coelho

 Every relationship we have, can be viewed as a reflection of the relationship we have with ourselves and setting the tone for the right relationships, lies heavily upon us.
 By trusting ourselves, listening to our own thoughts, feelings and emotions, we become more authentic and this gives us the wonderful opportunity to become comfortable in our own skin.
-Yet, when we are not comfortable with who we are, we project onto others, what we cannot accept of ourselves.
+Yet, when we are not comfortable with who we are, we project onto others, what we cannot accept of ourselves and that’s disrespecting yourself.

 12. You are “judgy”.